gdm413229/swwmgz_m/ExtendedLore.md

 An odd and unexplainable material that combusts violently when ignited or struck.
-A single gram of the stuff has the explosive yield of a standard-issue hand grenade, which makes it very useful in the creation small bombs.
+A single gram of the stuff has the explosive yield of a standard-issue hand grenade, which makes it very useful in the creation of small bombs.
 It's rumored that such devices could have been used for the assasination of a certain rich Japanese family.